jbowyers/chartinator/README.md

     // The class to apply to the dynamically created chart container element
     chartClass: 'chtr-chart',

+    // Table Id - The id applied to the table element as an id and a class
+    // This is overridden if the table element has an id or is user defined
+    tableId: 'c24_table_' + Math.random().toString(36).substr(2, 9),

+    // The class to apply to the table element
+    tableClass: 'chtr-table',

     // The chart aspect ratio custom option - width/height
     // Used to calculate the chart dimensions relative to the width or height